Jessica Savitch: NBC

 Savitch joined NBC News in 1977 as a weekend anchor for NBC Nightly News.
 In order to counter criticism that she had been hired for her looks and promoted ahead of skilled journalists, NBC also assigned her to do reporting work, including a brief stint as U.S. Senate correspondent.
-Savitch was an extremely competent anchor, but had relatively little reporting experience and struggled as correspondent.
-By 1979 she was demoted from the Senate assignment due to poor performance.
-Thereafter, although she was a general assignment reporter and helped to cover the 1980 Republican and Democratic conventions, she was primarily known as an anchor.

 Savitch was the network's second woman to anchor a weekend national newscast; Catherine Mackin had previously anchored NBC's Sunday evening newscast beginning in December 1976, before she left for ABC News the following year.
 Savitch later became the first woman to anchor the weeknight edition of NBC Nightly News, periodically substituting for the regular anchors John Chancellor and David Brinkley.
 She was also assigned to anchor short NBC News updates (initially called NBC News Update, later called NBC News Capsule and NBC News Digest) that ran approximately one minute and aired between regular prime time programs each evening, drawing a high number of viewers.
 She began to fill more roles in NBC's news programming, serving as a regular panel member on Meet The Press, contributing to the news magazine programs Prime Time Saturday and Prime Time Sunday, and contributing commentary to the NBC Radio Network.
 She substituted as anchor on the Today and Tomorrow shows.
 She was offered the anchor position for an early-morning news program Early Today but turned it down.

-As a network anchor, Savitch had a charismatic presence and became very popular with network affiliates and viewers.
+As a network anchor, Savitch had a charismatic presence and became popular with network affiliates and viewers.
 A 1982 TV Guide poll named her the fourth most trusted news anchor in the country, above many of the most established male anchors of the period.
 Another 1982 poll named her the "sexiest" female anchor in the country.
 Affiliates agreed to run the NBC News Update segments largely because she would be presenting them.
 Her success influenced numerous aspiring female newscasters to model themselves after her look and delivery.
 In 1980, she was one of the twelve most popular speakers in the United States.

 Savitch constantly worked on improving her news reading delivery, using a voice coach and other techniques.
 NBC executives and colleagues praised her skillful narration of film showing the murders of Congressman Leo Ryan and several others in a mass shooting by members of the Peoples Temple at Jonestown.
 There had not been time to view the film prior to its broadcast, and Savitch had to improvise her narration while viewing the graphic film for the first time.